dilkhushrajak/my-portfolio/README.md

 # my-portfolio
-This is amazing my portfolio website ,tit  navigation bar
+This is amazing my portfolio website ,it has  navigation bar with html,css,code and images